Field of Lies

-Lügenfeld, Lugenfeild, or Field of Lies(833 CE) was the name for a battle/encounter that took place between Louis the Pious, the Carolingian Emperor and his rebellious sons.
+The Field of Lies or Lügenfeld (833) was the name for an encounter that took place between Louis the Pious, the Carolingian Emperor, and his rebellious sons.
 When his sons and their forces met up near Colmar in Alsace, Louis the Pious' sworn supporters infamously deserted him to join his sons.

 Background

-Louis the Pious, Holy Roman Emperor, inherited a vast empire from his father Charlemagne in 814 CE.
+Louis the Pious, Holy Roman Emperor, inherited a vast empire from his father Charlemagne in 814.
 This vast territory included all of western Europe excluding the British Isles, the small Christian northern Spanish states, Muslim Spain and Byzantine southern Italy and Sicily.
-It is often suggested that Louis the Pious’ reign marks the beginning of a period of decline of what had been his father, Charlemagne’s powerful empire, leading to the eventual decline of the Carolingians.
+It is often suggested that Louis the Pious’ reign marks the beginning of a period of decline of what had been his father Charlemagne’s powerful empire, leading to the eventual decline of the Carolingians.

-Louis’ role as Emperor carried with it the ecclesiastical basis for universal power; the concept that one of the Emperors duties was to protect the Church against dangers which might threaten its ability to correctly teach and spread the faith.
+Louis’ role as Emperor carried with it the ecclesiastical basis for universal power: the concept that one of the Emperors duties was to protect the Church against dangers which might threaten its ability to correctly teach and spread the faith.
 The title of Holy Roman Emperor brought new ideas of inheritance.
 Possessing a universal authority to preserve the Church meant preserving the unity of the empire.
 In the past, Merovingian and Carolingian predecessors like Charlemagne treated kingdoms as private estates and, at death, the territory was divided among the sons.
 The early Carolingian idea of dividing up the territories of the kingdom among sons began to change.
-The reasoning behind passing along a kingdom undivided was casually linked to the Carolingian dynasty and their affiliation to the Catholic Church, establishing the notion of a Christian empire.
-Following this reasoning, for Louis to divide up the empire among his sons was to commit a mortal sin, he would be breaking up a true Christian empire that protected Catholic faith.
-The unity of the empire had to be maintained, thus, in a special ceremony Louis prayed to God for inspiration to decide which son should be the inheritor.
+The reasoning behind passing along a kingdom undivided was casually linked to the Carolingian dynasty and its affiliation to the Catholic Church, establishing the notion of a Christian empire.
+Following this reasoning, for Louis to divide up the empire among his sons was to commit a mortal sin; he would be breaking up a true Christian empire that protected Catholic faith.
+The unity of the empire had to be maintained, thus, in a special ceremony, Louis prayed to God for inspiration to decide which son should be the inheritor.
 The eldest of the three, Lothar, was selected and was then associated with imperial authority, crowned co-emperor and ordered to look after and rule over his younger brothers, Pepin and Louis.
-These actions were to have serious consequences for both the succession to the throne, and integrity of the Frankish realm.
+These actions were to have serious consequences for both the succession to the throne and the integrity of the Frankish realm.